strobelm/olyparser/README.md

 The output will be written to 'cal_olypark.ics' in the current directory.

-One may wants to adjust the 'url' variable below, currently it lists the events of 2017.
+One may wants to adjust the 'url' variable in 'olyparser.py', currently it lists the events of 2017.

 # Usage